JackTschetter/return-to-libc-and-ROP-attacks/README.md

 Contact me anytime!
 Day or night.
 My email is jackrtschetter@gmail.com, and phone number is 612-380-1832.
 Texting with a short introduction is the most efficient way to get a hold of me.
 I will respond ASAP.<br>

-I would be happy to discuss in (much) greater technical detail the C programming language, and the low level analysis of binary code.<br>
+Assuming you are not a current or prospective student in 4271W, I would be more then happy to go over the answers to this lab.<br>

-I would also be happy to instruct in the various code auditing, debugging, and fuzzing techniques in which I guided my students to efficiently uncover and attack the vulnerabilities.
+More generally I would be happy to discuss in (much) greater technical detail the C programming language, and the low level analysis of binary code.<br>

 ## Acknowledgements